kyle-egg/sei-project-one/README.md

 ## Unsolved Problems

-* Hoover movements moving in the ‘Space Invader way’
+* Hoover movements moving in the ‘Space Invader way’.
 * The shooting can be quite quick.
 * The shots from Milo and the Hoovers sometimes do not cancel each other out (one usually ‘wins’).

 ## Challenges

 This was my first project using JavaScript so I faced many challenges, of which the biggest were:
-* Hoover movement movement logic.
+* Hoover movement logic - Still unsolved, as I was only able to get them to move L to R.
-* Collision detection logic.
+* Collision detection logic - As mentioned, the shooting collission is not quite perfect and I still can't quite understand it.
-* Working with various set timers to create movement.
+* Working with various set timers to create movement - Especially when creating the logic for the Hoover shooting.

 ## Wins